Plácido Domingo: Complete operas and recital discs

 Domingo has made over 200 recordings, most of which are full-length operas; he has recorded nearly all of opera's leading tenor roles, several of them more than once.
 As a teenager, he first appeared in very small parts on the Spanish-language original cast versions of the musicals My Fair Lady (1959) and Redhead (1960).
 In 1968, he released his first solo album, Recital of Italian Operatic Arias (also known as Bel Canto Domingo).
 The album, conducted by Nello Santi, received the Grand Prix du Disque.
-In 1969, Domingo's first recital album for RCA Red Seal was issued, and he recorded his first complete opera in the studio, Il trovatore, with Leontyne Price and Sherrill Milnes also for RCA, which would be his primary record label throughout the entire 1970s; RCA recorded Domingo, Milnes and Price together several more times, both in complete operas and recital discs.
+In 1968, Domingo made his first recordings for RCA Red Seal, which would be his primary record label throughout the 1970s.
+His first recital album for RCA, titled Romantic Arias was issued in 1969, followed by his first studio recording of a complete opera, Il trovatore, with Leontyne Price and Sherrill Milnes.
+RCA would record Domingo, Milnes and Price together several more times, both in complete operas and recital discs.
 Domingo followed Il trovatore with a steady stream of complete recorded operas from the 1970s through the early years of the next century.
-Starting with Il tabarro in 1970, Les Troyens 1983 and ending with Edgar in 2006, Domingo has recorded all of Puccini's operatic roles for tenor.
-Among his albums is a box set of every major tenor aria Verdi composed, including several obscure and rarely performed versions in languages different from the original operas, and written only for specific performances.
+Beginning with Il tabarro in 1970, Les Troyens 1983 and ending with Edgar in 2006, Domingo has recorded all of Puccini's tenor operatic roles.
+Among Domingo's albums is a boxed set issued in 2001 by Deutsche Grammophon of every major tenor aria composed by Verdi, including several obscure and rarely performed versions in languages different from the original operas and written only for specific performances.
 He has also recorded the vocal parts in many symphonic works and has conducted on some of his albums.

 In August 2005, EMI Classics released a highly anticipated and publicized studio recording of Richard Wagner's Tristan und Isolde, in which Domingo and Operalia winner Nina Stemme sang the title roles.
 A review, headlined "Vocal perfections", in the 8 August 2005 issue of The Economist called the recording "monumental" and praised it for having "a musical lyricism and a sexual passion that make the cost and the effort entirely worthwhile".
 The review also characterized Domingo's July 2005 performance of Siegmund in Wagner's Die Walküre at Covent Garden as "unforgettable" and "luminous".
 More recently Domingo has appeared with Angela Gheorghiu on a recording of Fedora, an opera in which he often appeared onstage, and as the baritone in a live version of Giovanna d'Arco with Anna Netrebko.
 In September 2011, aged 70, he signed an exclusive record contract with Sony Classics.